 Another Erdtree Burial Watchdog can be found in the Wyndham Catacombs a very short distance from the Wyndham Ruins.
 There's not much new to say here: you should know about the Burial Watchdog's moveset by now.
 Dodge its slam attacks, strike at it while it recovers.

 Eleonora, Violet Bloody Finger (Second Church Of Marika)

-The culmination of Yura's minor invader questline which began way back with the fight against Bloody Finger Nerijus.
+The culmination of Yura's minor invader questline (as described in our Elden Ring quests guide) which began way back with the fight against Bloody Finger Nerijus.
 Eleonora, Violet Bloody Finger is a powerful adversary with a powerful weapon that inflicts a lot of bleed damage in a short space of time.
 I'd recommend keeping your distance during her attacks, and hitting her either with ranged/magical attacks or carefully in melee while she recovers.

 Stonedigger Troll (Old Altus Tunnel)

 Another Stonedigger Troll can be found at the end of the Old Altus Tunnel.
 This giant club-wielding enemy is much the same as his counterpart early on in Limgrave - but obviously it packs more of a punch and has more health, by dint of inhabiting a higher-level region.
 Still, this shouldn't be a lengthy fight if you remember the timing on its attacks from before.

 Maleigh Marais, Shaded Castle Castellan (The Shaded Castle)